A classification of the irreducible mod-p representations of U(1,1)(Q_p^2/Q_p): Nonsupercuspidal Representations

 \section{Nonsupercuspidal Representations}

-Let $\mathbb{G}$ be the $F$-rational points of a connected quasi-split reductive group of relative rank 1.
-The smooth, irreducible, nonsupercuspidal representations of $\mathbb{G}$ have been classified by Abdellatif in \cite{Ab13}.
+In \cite{Ab13}, Abdellatif has classified the smooth, irreducible, nonsupercuspidal representations of connected quasisplit reductive groups of relative rank 1 (or more accurately, the groups of $F$-rational points of these algebraic groups).
 In particular, these results apply to the group $G = \textnormal{U}(1,1)(E/F)$.
 We recall the results here.